 My research interests are in natural language processing (language technology), statistical modelling and machine learning.
 In my previous research, I worked on topics such as human-robot interaction, conversational interfaces and statistical/neural machine translation.

-I’m currently involved in several research projects, notably SAFERS (speech analytics for emergency response services), DialMT (dialogue modelling for machine translation) and Oslo Analytics (cyber-threat intelligence).
+Some notable research projects I am / have been involved with include SAFERS (speech analytics for emergency response services), DialMT (dialogue modelling for machine translation) and Oslo Analytics (cyber-threat intelligence).
 I also participated in the centre for research-based innovation Big Insight: Statistics for the knowledge economy.

 The SAFERS project has now officially started!
 SAFERS investigates how speech technology and machine learning can be used to automatically transcribe emergency calls (113 in Norway) and provide real-time analysis and prediction tools to emergency response services.
 SAFERS is funded by the Norwegian Research Council.